External trade in goods

 A set of available diagnostics within the seasonal adjusted tools and graphical capabilities are used.

 A table containing selected quality indicators for the seasonal adjustments is available.
-The table covers the published industry aggregates for the volume of production.
 The table is available here: indicators_seasonaladjustment (XLSX)

 More information about the quality indicator is found here: metadata on methods: seasonal adjustment (PDF).